Real Estate Tokenization

 Phase 3: Primary Distribution

-• Marketing to Investors: Tailor go-to-market strategies based on investor profiles—retail, accredited, or institutional.
+• Marketing to Investors: Tailor go-to-market strategies based on investor profiles.

 • Investor Onboarding: Conduct KYC/AML checks, and set up investor wallets for token receipt and custody.